Sai-Charan-Thumuluru/Data-/README.md

-A Repository with algorithms and implementations which follows my own understanding of them.
+A Repository with algorithms and their implementations which follows my own understanding of them.